CryptoAuthentication/surveyonAKE/Tanveer et al. Protocol/Readme.md

   - Generates system-wide parameters (curve, hash, KDF, long-term key material).
   - Acts as the *registration authority*: registers drones and remote users, issues credentials (e.g., identity-based private keys, partial keys, certificates).
   - Authenticates remote-user login requests and forwards them to the intended drone (acting as a secure mediator/dispatcher).
-  - Not in the data-plane after successful authentication: it does **not** remain on the critical path for the AKE or data stream.
+  - Not in the data plane after successful authentication: it does **not** remain on the critical path for the AKE or data stream.

 - **Drone**
   - Registered with GSS and provisioned with long-term credentials.